Remediation of PCE Contamination in Multi-Tenant Commercial Plaza

 Wilcox & Barton, Inc. chose a combined remedial approach to treat the PCE contamination.
 This included liquid activated carbon (PlumeStop®), an enriched, microbial consortium (BDI Plus®), and an engineered, hydrogen release compound (HRC®).
 We chose this approach because it combines the fast-acting capabilities of PlumeStop with the reductive dechlorination process enhanced by HRC and BDI.

 High traffic at this multi -tenant site created challenges for the remediation team.
 Specifically, the operational hours of the various businesses required injections to be performed at night to maximize safety and minimize disruption, while the quick timeline called for the remediation team to complete the injections during the winter.
 As a result, the injection project was completed over ten days from 10pm to 7am in freezing conditions.
 Winter weather challenged the remediation team because they needed to prevent the remediation fluid, water supply, and equipment from freezing.
 Although the work was being done at night, snow plows and other vehicles commonly used the large parking lot, so visibility and traffic control were vitally important.
 Heaters were incorporated to keep the injection fluids in liquid form, and warming and rest facilities were provided for the injection team.
 Additionally, the driller provided lighting and traffic control.
-The injections covered a relatively large area and lasted for two weeks.
-The application event was successfully completed.
+The injections covered a relatively large area and were successfully completed in two weeks.